Income tax planning for NRIs is different in India. I am sharing some important information that can be helpful for you

 DTAA stands for Double Taxation Avoidance Agreement.
 It is an agreement created to ensure that people do not pay tax more than once on the same income earned.
 It might happen that you have not fulfilled the conditions to be an NRI and have earned income in 2 countries say India and United States.
-You will have to pay tax on income earned and investment income in US and India.
+You will have to pay taxes on income earned and investment income in the US and India.
 You can avoid double taxation by any of these three methods –

 - Showing tax payment in one country and getting exempt from the second country.

-- Deducting tax paid from total income across all countries and then paying tax in the country that you are staying on balance amount.
+- Deducting tax paid from total income across all countries and then paying tax in the country that you are staying on the balance amount.